-The foul and surface water drainage from a house normally discharges to underground pipes that join the main sewer owned by the relevant water/sewerage company.
+The foul and surface water drainage from a house normally drains down to underground pipes that join the main sewer owned by the relevant water/sewerage company.

-Southern Water are responsible for the maintenance and repair of private sewers.
+Southern Water are generally responsible for the maintenance and repair of sewers.

-For drains, the home owner has responsibility for maintenance and repair of underground pipes located within the property boundary.
-Once the drain enters land outside the property boundary it is referred to as a ‘lateral drain’ and this section of underground pipes is maintained and repaired by Southern Water.
+For drains serving a single property, the home owner has responsibility for maintenance and repair of underground pipes located within the property boundary.
+Once the drain enters land outside the property boundary it is referred to as a ‘lateral drain’.
+This section of underground pipes is maintained and repaired by Southern Water.